kiba/Writings/atg/chp2_aftermath.md

 It was the lounge, the only room to hang out downstair of NORAD, and it was small too.
 Still, Major Charles Kawalsky appreciated it all the same for the downtime it represented.

 "And then Doctor Jackson got married again!"
 Charles Kawalsky reminisced.
 His squadmates and himself laughed at that memory of cultural misunderstanding.
-In the expedition to Abydos, Jackson did get married to the local chief's daughter based on that misunderstanding before O'Neil blew up Ra's spaceship and started a galactic-scale civil war.
+Although, Jackson did genuinely get married in the first expedition to Abydos.
+It was initially a misunderstanding that grew into true love.
+That wasn't the case for other missions, especially since he was still searching for his wife.

 "Seriously, why did Doctor Jackson gets all the girls?
 We soldiers are supposed to be getting the girls?"
 Sergeant Warren asked.